biril/backbone-faux-server/README.md

 #### removeRoute (name)

-Remove a route of given name.
+Remove the route of given name.
 * `name`: Name of route to remove.

 #### removeRoutes ()